AdobeDocs/commerce-cloud-tools/src/pages/docker/configure/extend-docker-configuration.md

 # Extend the Docker configuration

-You can use the built-in extension mechanism of Docker to specify [multiple compose files][].
+You can use the built-in Docker extension mechanism to specify [multiple compose files][].

 The following example replaces the default value of the `ENABLE_SENDMAIL` environment variable.